-Figure~\ref{fig:thickness} displays the ({\bf A}) normal ocular deformations, ({\bf B}) lens suction pressure, and ({\bf C}) ocular surface effective stress for a constant lens thickness $\tau =100$~$\mu$m (solid line) and a varying thickness $\tau(r)$ (Supplementary material Eq.~\eqref{eqn:thickness} in Section~\ref{sec:supp_lens}).
+Figure~\ref{fig:thickness} displays the ({\bf A}) normal ocular deformations, ({\bf B}) lens suction pressure, and ({\bf C}) ocular surface effective stress for a constant lens thickness $\tau =100$~$\mu$m (solid line) and a varying thickness $\tau(r)$ (Appendix Eq~\eqref{eqn:thickness} in Section~\ref{sec:supp_lens}).
+The solid line results reported in Figure~\ref{fig:thickness} are the same as the results reported in Figures~\ref{fig:standard} and~~\ref{fig:stresses}.
 The varying thickness lens results in less deformation in the center of the eye.
-The results show that the suction pressure at the center of the eye is proportional to the contact lens thickness: the thinner lens at the center ($35$~$\mu$m compared to $100$~$\mu$m at $r=0$) results in smaller suction pressure and less inward ocular deformations.
-Similarly, at the lens edge, the normal ocular displacements is smaller if the thickness of the lens is varying since the suction pressure is smaller for the varying thickness lens ($35$~$\mu$m compared to $100$~$\mu$m at $r=\mathfrak{R_{lens}}=0.7cm$).
-In the limbal region, the varying lens thickness varies from $37$~$\mu$m to $291$~$\mu$m.
-The dynamics of the constant vs varying thickness lens are similar in the limbal regions.
-This suggestions that the curvature changes in the limbal region is the main factor that determines the dynamics.
+The results show that the suction pressure at the center of the eye is proportional to the contact lens thickness: the thinner lens at the center ($35$~$\mu$m compared to $100$~$\mu$m at $r=0$) results in a smaller, positive suction pressure and less inward ocular deformations.
+Similarly, at the lens edge, the normal ocular displacements is smaller if the thickness of the lens varies since the suction pressure is smaller for the varying thickness lens ($35$~$\mu$m compared to $100$~$\mu$m at $r=\mathfrak{R_{lens}}=0.7cm$).
+In the limbal region, the varying lens thickness ranges from $37$~$\mu$m to $291$~$\mu$m.
+The results of the constant vs varying thickness lenses are similar in the limbal regions.
+This suggests that the curvature changes in the limbal region are the main factor that determines the lens-eye interactions.
 Figure~\ref{fig:thickness}{\bf C} compares the effective stresses near the ocular surface for the constant and varying lens thickness scenarios.
-Similarly to Figure~\ref{fig:material_props}{\bf C}, Figure~\ref{fig:thickness}{\bf C} shows the average value of $rel_{S_{eff}}$ throughout the outermost strip of tissue $0.02$~cm thick for each $r$ value.
+Similarly to Figure~\ref{fig:material_props}{\bf C}, Figure~\ref{fig:thickness}{\bf C} shows the average value of $rel_{S_{eff}}$ throughout the outermost strip of a tissue $0.02$~cm thick for each $r$ value.
 The largest differences are found at the edge of the lens.

-\subsubsection{Influence of the Contact Lens and Ocular Shapes}
+\subsubsection{Influence of the contact lens and ocular shapes}